Teaching English in Thailand

-Next, get back on the internet and check email for responses to inquiries.
+Perhaps more importantly, get back on the internet and check email for responses to inquiries.
 Immediately respond to them, preferably by phone.
 Arrange interviews.
-Email contacts from the Bangkok Post and The Nation that could not be
+Email contacts from the Bangkok Post that could not be

 contacted by phone.

-By this time, interviews should be rolling in, so devote the rest of the day to them.
+By this time, you should have interviews should be rolling in, so devote the rest of the day to them.
 When interviewing always overdress.
 Dress like a banker.
 No matter how casual the job itself may be, it is best to dress very conservatively

 for the interview.
 This is especially true in Thailand, where many employers will judge you by appearance, smile, and enthusiasm more than qualifications or work experience.
 In Thailand, it is often better to look good than to be good!